Quantipy/quantipy/docs/API/sites/doc_overview/data_preparation.rst

 ...         of that column.
 ...     mapper : dict
 ...
 A mapper of {key: logic} entries.
-...     append : bool, default=False
-...
-Should the new recodd data be appended to items already found ...         in series?
-If False, data from series (where found) will ...         overwrite whatever was found for that item in ds1 instead.
 ...     default : str
 ...
 The column name to default to in cases where unattended lists ...         are given in your logic, where an auto-transformation of